-- i) Licences are valid for events of the status that they apply to, and lower. - ii) An international entrant's/driver's licence issued by MSA shall be valid for events inscribed on the international calendar in all countries represented on the FIA, CIK or the FIM andshall make the holder eligible to enter for or drive in (as the case may be) all competitions organised under the permit of MSA and in all international competitions (see GCR's 56 and 57). - iii) A regional licence issued by MSA shall make the holder eligible as endorsed upon the licence to enter or drive in (as the case may be) regional or club competitions, provided the holder is otherwise eligible therefore. - iv) A driver's licence granted by MSA does not constitute a certification of the competency of the holder. - v) If the holder of a driver's licence granted by MSA is, during the currency of such licence, disqualified from holding a licence under a provincial motor vehicle ordinance, then his/her competition licence granted under these rules shall become invalid and shall forthwith be returned to MSA provided that MSA may, upon application, consider the circumstances under which the disqualification was ordered and if it thinks fit, shall authorise the re-issue of such driver's licence. - vi) A licence is not valid while a competitor is under sentence of suspension or disqualification (See GCR 184-187).
+- i) Licences are valid for events of the status that they apply to, and lower. - ii) An international entrant's/driver's licence issued by MSA shall be valid for events inscribed on the international calendar in all countries represented on the FIA, CIK or the FIM and shall make the holder eligible to enter for or drive in (as the case may be) all competitions organised under the permit of MSA and in all international competitions (see GCRs 56 and 57).
+All international licences will be issued in accordance with the FIA/FIM regulations.
+An application must be submitted at least five (5) weeks prior to the event with the subsequent approval from MSA within 72 hours based on the medicals and qualifications thereto. - iii) A regional licence issued by MSA shall make the holder eligible as endorsed upon the licence to enter or drive in (as the case may be) regional or club competitions, provided the holder is otherwise eligible therefore. - iv) A driver's licence granted by MSA does not constitute a certification of the competency of the holder. - v) If the holder of a driver's licence granted by MSA is, during the currency of such licence, disqualified from holding a licence under a provincial motor vehicle ordinance, then his/her competition licence granted under these rules shall become invalid and shall forthwith be returned to MSA provided that MSA may, upon application, consider the circumstances under which the disqualification was ordered and if it thinks fit, shall authorise the re-issue of such driver's licence. - vi) A licence is not valid while a competitor is under sentence of suspension or disqualification (See GCR 184-187).